Lelli/react_intro_dvit18/README.md

 )
 ```

-We are creating an array of clickable button-elements in the component, and the `key` prop is used to tell React the order of the elements in the array.
+As mentioned briefly above, we are creating an array of clickable button-elements in the component and then rendering that, the `key` prop is used to tell React the order of the elements in the array.

-There is also an `onClick` event handler, where we log the click to the console.
+There is also an `onClick` event handler for each button, where we log any click to the console.
 You can see the log statements by opening the "Developer Tools" in your browser (or press "Console" in the bottom of the preview window).
 Your app should now look like this:

 ![Snapshot of the app with props](./images/with_props.png)